 Having the appropriate people at the operational level ensures that business is occurring inside a regulatory framework, and prepares the IT community to understand how new policies will affect the management of their databases.

 Try Toad free for 30 days

 Want to try before your buy?
-Sensitive data protection is available in Toad for Oracle Pro DBAdmin edition and above.
+Sensitive data protection is available in Toad for Oracle Professional DBAdmin Subscription Edition and above.
 Try it for free, in 30-day trial of Toad for Oracle.
 Free 30-day trial of Toad for Oracle

 Questions?
 Volume discounts?
 Want a demo?
 Talk with an expert.

 According to the 2020 Insider Threat report, 90% of companies feel vulnerable to insider attack, with 53% confirming insider attacks in the last 12 months.